PurpleAvatar/multiscale_biological_modeling/_pages/motifs/motifs_transcription.md

 <iframe width="640" height="360" src="https://www.youtube-nocookie.com/embed/voEDurUgz_4" frameborder="0" allowfullscreen></iframe>

+**STOP:** How to you think that researchers measure whether a transcription factor activates or inhibits a given gene?
+{: .notice--primary}

 ## Organizing transcription factor information

 As a result of both computational and experimental techniques, we have learned a great deal about which transcription factors regulate which genes.
 But what do we do with this information?